Dominik93/version-management/README.md

     customer/develop

 ###  Release
 Release module from develop to master.
 After that action version in develop will be increased.
-Witch number will be increased can by specified in <i>bump-version</i> parameter.
+Which number will be increased can by specified in <i>bump-version</i> parameter.

 <b>Example:</b>